absinthe-graphql/dataloader/README.md

 Dataloader provides an easy way efficiently load data in batches.
-It's inspired by https://github.com/facebook/dataloader, although it makes some small API changes to better suite Elixir use cases.
+It's inspired by https://github.com/facebook/dataloader, although it makes some small API changes to better suit Elixir use cases.

 ## Installation